Skip to content

 • Set its value to one of the following:

-• AppEnvironment.demo: Runs the dashboard with in-memory mock data.
-No backend API is required.
-This is great for testing UI components.
+• AppEnvironment.demo: (Recommended for UI development) Runs the dashboard with in-memory mock data.
+No backend API is required, making it perfect for focusing on UI changes and component testing.

 • AppEnvironment.development: Connects the dashboard to a locally running instance of the API server (typically at http://localhost:8080).